 Sit-ups and crunches are mainstays of a classic core workout, but they're not doing your abs as many favors as you might think.

 In fact, planks can actually engage more of your midsection — and help you improve your posture, balance and muscular endurance in the process.

-We've upped the intensity with a set of more challenging plank variations to push your core strength and incorporate more work from your glutes.
+We've upped the intensity of the classic plank with a set of more challenging variations to push your core strength and incorporate more work from your glutes.
 We're doing these for Week 3 of the 4-Week Plank Challenge, but you can do them on your own anytime.

 Each day you'll do 2 sets of a different plank variation.
 Hold each plank for 30 seconds, or if you're ready to progress, this week you can aim for 60 seconds.
 The longer you hold, the stronger you'll get.
 Just make sure you're able to maintain proper form the entire time.

 Below, Shawna Davis, RYT-200, yoga teacher and creator of Froing and Flowing, demonstrates this week's moves, along with step-by-step instructions for each plank variation.
 If you keep scrolling to the very end, there's also a video with all the variations in one place.

 Challenge Day 15: Classic Plank With Leg Lift

 - Start in a straight-arm plank, making sure your body forms a line from head to hips to heels.